 If you want authentic Bahamian cuisine, you’ll need to go downtown Nassau and eat at some of the local places (you’ll save a ton of money by doing this as well).

 If you have like a gazillion dollars to spend at the Atlantis, then go for a nice restaurant.
 But if you want to be able to afford another vacation in your lifetime, you’ll probably be stuck eating at some of the smaller restaurants.

 Dining at Margaritaville just outside (walking distance) of Atlantis was the most affordable way to eat and had the biggest portions.
 But I could eat that in the States so, again… disappointing.

 The buffet was decent.
 But again, you’ll find very basic American-type food there.
 If you do want to check it out, go for brunch.
 Dinner is almost the same food but twice the price.
 If you time it right, you can go mid-morning, fill up and then just have a light dinner.

 I cannot stress this enough.
 You will not find a friendly face anywhere.
 It almost seems like everyone at the Atlantis really hates their job.

 When talking to a local taxi driver, he pretty much confirmed this for us.
 The laws for working in The Bahamas are very strict and you cannot get a visa if you are a foreigner.
 And the hotels pay locals a really low rate to work and have a huge turnover.
 So it sounded like we were right… they all hate their jobs.

 Even the service at restaurants is horrible.
 Expect to spend at least 2-3 hours at each dinner.
 Not because it takes that long to get a table.
 It takes that long to get your food.

 Beware if you are traveling with young kids.
 Bring some snacks and maybe a tablet to keep them occupied.
-If we walked out of the restaurant in under 3 hours, it was considered a miracle.
+If we walked out of the restaurant in under 3 hours on any given night, it was considered a miracle.